-Neck and back pain — pain medication to help relieve chronic pain
+Pain medication to help relieve chronic neck & back pain

-Patients who suffer from chronic neck or back pain may find pain relief through conservative methods of treatment, such as pain medication.
-Pain medication is often used in conjunction with other therapies and helps to relieve the pain of a pinched or compressed nerve in the spine.
+Patients who experience chronic neck or back pain may find relief through conservative methods of treatment, such as pain medication.
+Pain medication is often used in conjunction with other therapies and can help relieve the pain of a pinched or compressed nerve in the spine.
 While pain medication should not be relied on solely to reduce back pain, it can be a good treatment option when other conservative treatments do not offer adequate pain relief.

-If you have been diagnosed with a spine condition and you are searching for conservative methods of pain relief, consult your physician about starting a regimen of pain medication to help treat your symptoms.
-There are several available options of pain medication to treat neck and back pain, though the most common form of medication is narcotics.
-You should always use this medication under the supervision of a physician to reduce the risk of addiction and improper use of the medication.
+If you have been diagnosed with a spine condition and you are searching for conservative methods of pain relief, consult your physician about starting a course of pain medication to help treat your symptoms.
+There are several types of medication available to treat neck and back pain, though narcotics are the most commonly used.
+You should always use this medication under the supervision of a physician to reduce the risk of improper use and addiction.

 The most commonly used narcotic medications for neck and back pain include: